 Go to the Advanced Diagnostics screen, and with the fan off ("Fan Duty Cycle = 0) look for a Fan Pressure reading of 102 +/-5.
 Next check with fan in operation, and look for an increased Fan Pressure value.
 In normal operation, the Fan Pressure reading should move toward the Required Pressure value.
-A backward movement in Fan Pressure indicates the clear vinyl air pressure line has been connected to the wrong port on the sensor body.
+A backward movement in Fan Pressure indicates the clear vinyl reference lines have been reversed.